Getting Around, Seville Travel, Transport and Car Rental

 This city is well pedestrianised and tourists will find it easy to walk around the centre.
 Many of the major sights are often only a short walk from the principal hotels and the tourist information offices provide a brochure entitled 'Paseando por Sevilla' (strolling around Seville), which suggests some interesting walks around the city.

 Seville's main coach station resides within the city centre, at the Plaza de Armas.
 This modern bus station has plenty of ticket booths and an information desk, while there is even a shopping mall.
-From this station, there are coaches that travel to destinations all over Spain
+From this station, there are coaches that travel to destinations all over Spain, such as Madrid

 , as well as trips to France